lutherling12/CSci49366/README.md

 need to revisit Chapter 2, UNIX Standardizations and Implementations, and create a *.c and a *.h file for path_alloc().)

-##Homework 5:
+##Homework 5.1: UID
-1. Write a program that finds all users on a system.
+Write a program that finds all users on a system.
 You should test for a large number of UID numbers, since no function returns that information wholesale.

+##Homework 5.2: GID
-2. Modify the program that returns supplementary GIDs for a user to also list these groups’ names.
+Modify the program that returns supplementary GIDs for a user to also list these groups’ names.

-##Homework 6:
+##Homework 6: Signals
 Write a simple program showing the system call sigsuspend().
 Your program should initialize three sets of signals (oldset, newset, waitset) to the empty set, using sigemptyset().
 It should then add a few signals to this set, using